 The Exposome Boot Camp: Measuring Exposures on an Omic Scale

-The most recent Exposome Boot Camp was held on July 20-21, 2023.
-Sign up below to hear about the next training!
+The next Exposome Boot Camp is on July 18-19, 2024.
+Sign up below to hear about registration opening!

 The Exposome Boot Camp is a two-day intensive boot camp of seminars and hands-on analytical sessions to provide an overview of concepts, techniques, and data analysis methods used in studies of the exposome.